Libera-Chat/libera-chat.github.io/bylaws.md

 2. The duties of the auditors are:

-   - Examine if the board follow the bylaws, and audit the actions of the board, the financial and annual report, and the boards management of the organisation’s bookkeeping.
+   - Examine if the board follow the bylaws, and audit the actions of the board, the financial and annual report, and the board's management of the organisation's bookkeeping.

    - Make an audit report at least one (1) week before the general meeting it will be covered during.